-To verify you meet the necessary requirements for forbearance, please visit this website.
+To verify you meet the necessary requirements for forbearance, please visit this student aid website.

-To continue being eligible to receive financial aid, you must complete at least 70 percent of your courses by the end of the semester.
-Failure to meet this requirement will cause you to lose future aid.
+To continue being eligible to receive financial aid as an undergraduate, you must complete at least 70 percent of your courses by the end of the semester.
+For graduate students, the minimum is five credit hours per semester.
+Failure to meet these requirements will cause you to lose future aid.

 To redeem your eligibility, you may be required to complete two or three courses on your own without financial assistance.

 You must be in a degree-seeking program to be eligible to receive financial aid.
 You cannot be solely seeking certification or licensure.